JPvRiel/docker-rsyslog/README.md

 docker-compose -f docker-compose.test.yml build --build-arg http_proxy=$http_proxy --build-arg https_proxy=$https_proxy --build-arg no_proxy=$no_proxy test_syslog_client_ubuntu1604
 ```

-There are also standard logstash, kafka and zookeeper images needed for testing.
+There are also kafka and zookeeper images needed for testing.

 # Debug and additional validation steps